 Values are pillars that guide and define behaviour – traits you believe to be present, crucial to your being, that you want to be known for.

 Many brands don’t think of values as one of the most important, active guides, definers and markers for distinctiveness and growth they have at their disposal; but time and time again we see that where values are ignored, brands fall down, either internally, in public or both.

-Any brand not looking at hiring, innovation, expansion, acquisitions and sustainability (to name a few) through the lens of their values is missing out on a huge, cohesive, brand-driving and differentiating opportunity.
+Any brand not looking at hiring, innovation, expansion, acquisitions and sustainability through the lens of their values is missing out on a huge, cohesive, brand-driving and differentiating opportunity.

 Internally, high staff churn rates, demotivation and discord are almost always because proclaimed value expectations are not met with consistent behaviour.
-Externally, loss of consumer trust is almost always when proclaimed value expectations and not met with consistent action.
-Just ask Ellen DeGeneres or L’Oréal.
+Externally, loss of consumer trust is almost always when proclaimed value expectations are not met with consistent action.

 Often you look at brand values and they feel generic – ‘honesty’, ‘authenticity’, ‘care’.
 Agencies must take responsibility for some pretty lazy work on many of these.
 But brands must also not accept work which doesn’t get them in their gut, and scream – ‘that’s who we are and who we want to be.’
 Your values must make you feel something.